eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 3. [Capability-based security][cap], which prevents [supply chain attacks][supplychain].
-Your left-pad dependency can't be compromised to upload the contents of your disk to a remote server, because code that performs network access needs a network capability, code that performs filesystem access needs a filesystem capability, and so on, while a string-padding function that claims to need network access instantly stands out.
+Your left-pad dependency can't be compromised to upload the contents of your disk to a remote server.
+This is because code that performs network access has to be explicitly given a network capability, code that performs filesystem access needs a filesystem capability, etc. A string-padding function that claims to need network access instantly stands out.
 Capabilities are unforgeable: they cannot be acquired arbitrarily, they have to be passed in by the client.